 A standing seam metal roof is a good choice in our Pacific Northwest climate, especially in the higher elevations where it is more likely to snow.
 They come in many colors and profiles.

-If you are thinking of a brown metal roof ask your consultant to see actual metal samples because brochures and other swatches rarely match well, especially for metallics.
-Vendors frequently change material names or available colors.
+If you are thinking of a brown metal roof ask your consultant to see actual metal samples because metal roof color charts and other swatches rarely match well, especially for metallics.
+Color names can vary from one manufacturer to the next.
+These are from Nu-Ray Metals.

 Nu-Ray metal roofing in Regal White | SRI-86